 Email newsletters come in all shapes and sizes.
 Some of them may have elements of imagery, others might be purely text-based.
 They may even depend on the time factor.
 For instance, daily, or weekly. or monthly digest.
 Time for some examples.

 Everyone follows Medium, right?
 Medium sends top-performing content in their daily digest.
 They divide their newsletter into several categories like the highlights of the day and the topics that you are interested in.

 This is another example of a monthly newsletter from GlobalGiving.
 The newsletter was crafted in a long format.
 There are ten such stories listed in their newsletter.
-And the choice of long format is evident as it is a monthly newsletter.
-As it is a month’s wrap up, they have resorted to minimal content to explain each section.
-An image, a headline, short bio, and a CTA.
+And the choice of a long format is evident as it is a monthly newsletter.
+As it is a month’s wrap-up, they have resorted to minimal content to explain each section.
+An image, a headline, a short bio, and a CTA.

-This is one example of weekly newsletters.
-Reedsy sends in a long format newsletter that is purely text-based.
+This is one example of the weekly newsletter.
+Reedsy sends a long-format newsletter that is purely text-based.
 These types of newsletters only work for some businesses.
 For instance, if you are an online retailer, this would not work out well for you.
 But this type of format exists and businesses use it to send personalized content to their subscribers.

 They usually include clickable links that the user can view as mentioned in the example below: